SapienzaNLP/xl-amr/README.md

 }
 ```

-#### If you need our silver data based on AMR 2.0 translations please contact us by email!

-Download XL-AMR best checkpoints* per language here: [CHECKPOINTS](https://drive.google.com/drive/folders/1_tu6EJET20pi5IG3T-807hDpBjtkPs7W?usp=sharing)

-<sub>*Please take care of the paths in the config file according to your file structure in case of exceptions, before sending an email or opening an issue.

 ## 1. Install

 Create a conda environment with **Python 3.6** and **PyTorch 1.5.0**, install the dependencies [requirements.txt](requirements.txt) and download the artifacts**.